Curried Chickpea Salad

 - 4 Medjool dates, pitted and chopped (or 1/2 cup raisins)

 - spinach or spring mix for serving

-- Combine all the dressing ingredients (oil, lime juice, apple cider vinegar, curry powder, maple syrup, salt, turmeric and garam masala) in a large bowl.
+- Make dressing: Combine all the dressing ingredients (oil, lime juice, apple cider vinegar, curry powder, maple syrup, salt, turmeric and garam masala) in a large bowl.

 - Mix remaining ingredients: Add chickpeas, celery, red pepper, dates, red onion and cilantro to the bowl and stir to combine.

 - Serve: Serve chickpea salad on a bed of spinach or spring mix and top with cashews, if using.

 Nutrition information is automatically calculated, so should only be used as an approximation.